Derposoft/crypto_pump_and_dump_with_deep_learning/README.md

 ## Crypto Pump and Dump Detection via Deep Learning
 ### by Viswanath Chadalapaka, Kyle Chang, Gireesh Mahajan, and Anuj Vasil

+Note: Please check the github for the latest updates/configs

 Our work shows that deep learning can be applied to cryptocurrency pump and dump (P&D) data to create higher-scoring models than previously found by La Morgia et al., 2020.

 To run our code, use: